A Glossary of Frequently Misused or Misunderstood Physics Terms and Concepts.By Donald E. Simanek, Lock Haven University.

 We say that science studies the "real" world of perception, observation and measurement.
 If we can apprehend something with our senses, or measure it, we treat it as "real".
 We have learned not to completely trust our unaided senses, for we know that we can be fooled by illusions, so we rely more on specially designed measuring instruments.
 Yet much of the language of science has entities that are not directly observable by our senses, such as "energy", and "momentum".
 These are, however, directly related to observables and defined through exact equations.
+So we can treat them as "real" without getting into much trouble.
 Philosophers may argue whether the "real" world exists, but so long as our sense impressions and measurements of this real world are shared by independent observers and are precisely repeatable, we can do physics without such philosophical concerns.

 Relation A rule of correspondence between the set of values of one quantity to the values of another quantity, often (but not always) expressible as an equation.
 See function.

 Misuse alert: One hears some folks with superficial minds say "Einstein showed that everything is relative."
-In fact, special relativity shows that only certain measurable things are relative (dependent on the motion of an observer), but relative in a precisely and mathematically specific way.
-Other things are, not relative, for all observers agree on their values however the observers are moving.Relative uncertainty.
+In fact, special relativity shows that only certain measurable things are relative (dependent on the motion of an observer and the thing observed), but they are relative in a precisely and mathematically specific way.
+Other things are, invariant (not dependent on thelative motion of an observer and the thing observed), for all observers agree on their values however the observers are moving.Relative uncertainty.
 The uncertainty in a quantity compared to the quantity itself, expressed as a ratio of the absolute uncertainty to the size of the quantity.
 It may also be expressed as a percent uncertainty.
 The relative uncertainty is dimensionless and unitless.
 See: absolute uncertainty.